-Featuring The Dirty Dozen Brass Band with special guest Cha Wa!
+Featuring The Dirty Dozen Brass Band!

 Ticket includes a pre-show party celebrating Mardi Gras with light fare, cash bar featuring Planter’s Punch (cocktail prepared with rum, orange juice, pineapple juice, lemon juice, lime juice and grenadine), and don’t forget, the festive beads!

 The Dirty Dozen Brass Band celebrating over 40 years since their founding in 1977, New Orleans-based Dirty Dozen Brass Band has taken the traditional foundation of brass band music and incorporated it into a blend of genres including Bebop Jazz, Funk and R&B/Soul.
 This unique sound, described by the band as a ‘musical gumbo,’ has allowed the Dirty Dozen to tour across 5 continents and more than 30 countries, record 12 studio albums and collaborate with a range of artists from Modest Mouse to Widespread Panic to Norah Jones.
 Forty-plus years later, the Dirty Dozen Brass Band is a world famous music machine whose name is synonymous with genre bending romps and high-octane performances.

 Roger Lewis – Baritone Sax/Vocals

 Kirk Joseph – Sousaphone